Witi Ihimaera: Awards and honours

 In the 1986 Queen's Birthday Honours, Ihimaera was awarded the Queen's Service Medal for public services.
 In the 2004 Queen's Birthday Honours, he was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to literature.
 In 2009, following the restoration of titular honours by the New Zealand government, he declined redesignation as a Knight Companion of the New Zealand Order of Merit.

 In 2004, Ihimaera received an honorary doctorate from Victoria University of Wellington.
 In the same year, he undertook a residency in world literature at George Washington University, funded by Fulbright New Zealand.
 In 2009 he was one of five recipients of the Arts Foundation of New Zealand Laureate Award, for which he received 50,000.
 In the same year he received the prestigious Māori arts award Te Tohutiketike a Te Waka Toi at the 2009 Creative New Zealand Te Waka Toi Awards.
 The award is made to artists who are "exemplary in their chosen field of artistic endeavour".
 On receiving the award, Ihimaera said it was a recognition of his iwi: "Without them, I would have nothing to write about and there would be no Ihimaera.
 So this award is for all those ancestors who have made us all the people we are.
 It is also for the generations to come, to show them that even when you aren't looking, destiny has a job for you to do."

 In 2017, Ihimaera was awarded a Prime Minister's Award for Literary Achievement.
 The selection panel described him "as one of New Zealand's most important post-colonial writers, who has consistently proved to be an outstanding storyteller, celebrated as a voice for Māoritanga and a literary leader".
 In the same year, he was appointed a Chevalier of the Ordre des Arts et des Lettres on Bastille Day by the French government for his "pivotal role in bringing Maori storytelling to the forefront and enabling its international recognition as a taonga from New Zealand".
 In 2024, he was elected as a Royal Society of Literature International Writer.
+He became an Arts Foundation of New Zealand Te Tumu Toi Icon in the 2026 awards.